kapouer/express-dom/README.md

 The API is chainable.

-Three objects: dom, route handlers, pages.
+Three objects: route handlers, plugins, pages.

 A page is (url, html string) loaded in a browser instance.
-Middlewares can modify the page's DOM in two different ways:
+Plugins can modify the page's DOM in two different ways:

 1. editor - only the DOM is loaded - no scripts and no external resources page.run() is available and can be used to modify the html before actually loading the page.
-2. user - the html obtained from previous step is loaded as a web page and middleware is called somewhere between loading and interactive states.
+2. user - the html obtained from previous step is loaded as a web page and the plugin is called as soon as the page starts populating its DOM.

+* dom.settings
+  object passed to webkitgtk init(settings) function, of particular interest are the `display` and `debug` options.
+See *webkitgtk* docs.
+  It can also set webkitgtk instances pool settings, see *generic-pool* docs.

 * dom(view name or url, options)
   create an handler instance that will use the view or url to load the initial